-1.2.1.
-Achievements
+1.2.1 Achievements

-Over the 2018 - 2020 period of implementation of the last Strategic Plan, PEN achieved the following successes:
+Over the 2018 - 2020 period of implementation of the last Strategic Plan, PEN Kenya achieved the following successes:

-- PEN was able to build resilient platforms at the county and national level that CSOs could use to share information for collective actions, and for engagement with other stakeholders in development.
-These platforms continue to champion for an enabling civic and democratic space that is able to enhance the work of the civil society and other civic actors. - While working directly with communities, community champions and their organizations, PEN was able to assist them demand for better services from their various counties.
+- PEN Kenya was able to build resilient platforms at the county and national level that CSOs could use to share information for collective actions, and for engagement with other stakeholders in development.
+These platforms continue to champion an enabling civic and democratic space that enhances the work of civil society and other civic actors. - While working directly with communities, community champions, and their organizations, PEN Kenya was able to assist in the demand for better services from their various counties.
 Through this support, communities in 8 counties were able to contribute to the county planning and budgeting processes, an exercise that ensured that their priorities were budgeted for and implemented.
-This ensured that the downtrodden in the society are now able to access essential social services like healthcare, education, water and markets among other targeted interventions.
+This ensured that the disadvantaged in society are now able to access essential social services like healthcare, education, water, and markets among other targeted interventions.

-- Major progress was made towards guaranteeing an enabling civic and democratic space in Kenya with PEN and partners continuing to advocate for the commencement of the PBO Act and to respond to new issues and laws that may affect the civic and democratic space.
-Towards this end, we were able to develop a harmonized draft PBO Regulations, build capacities of CSO leaders towards compliance to the Act and create and/or strengthen County PBO Self-Regulation Forums in a number of counties. - PEN was able to initiate public and sectoral conversations on various issues in the public realm.
+- Major progress was made towards guaranteeing an enabling civic and democratic space in Kenya with PEN Kenya and partners continuing to advocate for the commencement of the PBO Act and to respond to new issues and laws that may affect the civic and democratic space.
+Towards this end, we developed a harmonized draft of PBO Regulations, built capacities of CSO leaders towards compliance with the Act, and created and/or strengthened County PBO Self-Regulation Forums in several counties. - PEN Kenya was able to initiate public and sectoral conversations on various issues in the public realm.
 Towards this end, and together with other civil society partners, we were able to develop a Public Interest Scenarios Report on the Impact of Building Bridges for Unity Initiative (BBI) and the 2022 Kenya General Elections by 2025.
-This report is not only a conversation starter, but also a key document in strategic planning, fundraising and interventions. - We worked with CSO leaders to build their leadership and organizational capacities on civic space, public finance management and governance with the aim of ensuring that there exist effective and sustainable organizations able to deliver on their mandates. - Building resilient communities through supporting the Mutulani Schools and Community in Makueni County to access water for use.
-Through the Mutulani Integrated Water Project, we have been able to drill and equip a borehole where the local secondary and primary schools and the dispensary are able to access clean water for their use.
+This report is not only a conversation starter, but also a key document in strategic planning, fundraising, and interventions. - We worked with CSO leaders to build their leadership and organizational capacities on civic space, public finance management, and governance to ensure that effective and sustainable organizations can deliver on their mandates. - Building resilient communities through supporting the Mutulani Schools and Community in Makueni County to access water for use.
+Through the Mutulani Integrated Water Project, we have been able to drill and equip a borehole where the local secondary and primary schools and the dispensary can access clean water for their use.

-1.2.2.
-Lessons Learnt
+1.2.2 Lessons Learnt

-From the previous Strategic Plan period, PEN was able to derive some lessons while implementing its programmatic interventions.
+From the previous Strategic Plan period, PEN Kenya was able to derive some lessons while implementing its programmatic interventions.
 Key among the lessons include:

-- Need to formalize relationships with County Governments and Civil Society Networks for more coherent partnerships and collaborations. - Need for continued advocacy for collective action by the civil society organization.
-Sector fragmentation is still evident. - Need to continue building up the capacity of community champions on various issues where we focus our interventions on. - The quality of knowledge generated from the various interventions form a big part in learning and adaptation across programme areas and project locations thus should be enhanced. - Continued enhancement of PEN's internal capacity to adapt to various dynamics ensures ease in translating interventions to impact. - Deepening the integration of technology in our programmes implementation enhances our reach and effectiveness.
+- Need to formalize relationships with County Governments and Civil Society Networks for more coherent partnerships and collaborations. - To address sector fragmentation there is a need for continued advocacy for collective action by the civil society organizations. - Need to continue building up the capacity of community champions on various issues where we focus our interventions. - The quality of knowledge generated from the various interventions forms a big part of learning and adaptation across program areas and project locations and thus should be enhanced. - Continued enhancing of PEN Kenya's internal capacity to adapt to various dynamics ensures ease in translating interventions to impact. - Deepening technology integration in our program's implementation enhances our reach and effectiveness.